peteroupc/html3dutil/doc/H3DU.Lights.md

 A collection of light sources.
 It stores the scene's ambient color as well as data on one or more light sources.
-When constructed, the default lighting will have a default ambient color and one directional light source.
+When constructed, the list of light sources will be empty.

 ### Members